taneltorn/CoverHunterFolkERA/README.md

 | query_path | TBD: can apparently be the same path as `train_path`.
 Presumably for use during model evaluation and inference. |
 | ref_path | TBD: can apparently be the same path as `train_path`.
 Presumably for use during model evaluation and inference. |
 | train_path | path to a JSON file containing metadata about the data to be used for model training (See full.txt below for details) |
-| train_sample_path | path to a JSON file containing metadata about the data to be used for model validation.
+| val_path | path to a JSON file containing metadata about the data to be used for model validation.
 Compare `test_path` above.
 Presumably one should include a balanced distribution of samples that are *not* included in the `train_path` dataset, but do include samples for the classes represented in the `train_path` dataset.(See full.txt below for details)

 ### Training parameters
 | key | value |